The scent of a different perfume turned all the men’s heads towards the door. Several of their hearts palpitated.

 Queznel shook her head.

 “No need to question it, Ma’am,” Jaxxon said.
 “He does it every game.
-We’ve checked .
+We’ve checked Scrabble Dictionary.
 The word works.
 Give the man three points.”

-, thought Queznel.
+This was going to be a breeze, thought Queznel.
+These bumpkins don’t know what they are in for.
 She chose to start easy and used four tiles to spell out TIGHT, using one of Karl’s ‘T’s.

 Jaxxon took a moment to tally Queznel’s score on his fingers.
 “Um, seven,” he called out and wrote the number on the score pad.